 How to write numbers to persuade your audience

-Skill with financial numbers is essential in an effective communication role
+Skill with numbers is essential for a strong communication role

 This is much more important than many people realize.
 Good understanding of figures is central to successful handling of key tasks such as gaining initial approval, in managing and monitoring activities, and in reporting outcomes.
 Also, you need to be able to talk sensibly about financial matters with senior managers.